Guidelines for Filming or Recording on Clark County School District Property

 FINDING SCHOOL FACILITIES FOR FILMING OR RECORDING:

 After identifying potential locations, filmmakers must contact the site administrator about potential site availability and discuss the feasibility of filming on the property.
-If the site administrator can accommodate the filming request, the filmmaker will work with the Risk & Environmental Services Department (Risk Management) liaison to complete the necessary documents for requesting the site.
+If the site administrator can accommodate the filming request, the filmmaker will work with the Risk Management Department liaison to complete the necessary documents for requesting the site.
 Approval is not final until the entire application process is complete.
 Please note: FILMING ACTIVITY IS SECONDARY TO, AND MUST NOT DISRUPT OR INTERFERE WITH ANY SCHOOL INSTRUCTIONAL PROGRAM OR SCHOOL ACTIVITY.

 After obtaining initial tentative site administrator approval, complete and submit the District Facility Use Permit (CCF-410), signed by the site administrator, as well as the attached Application to Film or Record on CCSD Property.
 Submit the forms to Risk Management, including all required insurance documents, and the nonrefundable check, money order, or credit card payment application fee payable to Clark County School District.
 These documents must be submitted at least 45 days prior to the proposed date of filming or recording.
 Once the School Accounting, Facility Usage Department receives all documents from Risk Management, the nonrefundable deposit will be processed.
 If the request is to use a District vehicle in a recording, the CCSD Transportation Department will be consulted to determine if there is a vehicle and driver available and applicable costs of use.